-Patterson enters spotlight when Michigan visits Notre Dame
+Patterson Enters Spotlight When Michigan Visits Notre Dame

 No. 14 Michigan at No. 12 Notre Dame

 The Wolverines are looking for more in year four under Jim Harbaugh.
 This old rivalry is being renewed for the first time since 2014, and the trip to South Bend should offer a clue as to whether Big Blue is ready to challenge for Big Ten East supremacy.
-Both teams are loaded on defense.
-The game is all about Ole Miss transfer QB Shea Patterson , who can be a dynamic playmaker for the Wolverines if the offensive line doesn’t give up 36 sacks again and — in spite of Tarik Black being injured — the wide receivers corps elevate their play.
+Both teams are loaded on defense. , who can be a dynamic playmaker for the Wolverines if the offensive line doesn’t give up 36 sacks again and — in spite of Tarik Black being injured — the wide receivers corps elevate their play.

 BEST MATCHUP